rarezhang/python_machine_learning/readme.md

     + nonlinear dimensionality reduction
     + transform data that is not linearly separable onto a new, lower-dimensional subspace that is suitable for linear classifiers
     + kernel PCA: (computationally expensive)
         * perform a nonlinear mapping --> transforms the data onto a higher-dimensional space
         * use standard PCA in this higher-dimensional space to project the data back onto a lower-dimensional space <-- where the samples can be separated by a linear classifier
+        * downside: have to specify the parameter the priori *__gamma__*
+        * memory based method: have to reuse the original training set each time to project new samples
     + kernel trick (compute on the original feature space)
         * compute covariance between two features (standardized feature)
         ![cov_between_features](https://cloud.githubusercontent.com/assets/5633774/24373096/19aa7afe-12e5-11e7-8627-b16b4b6de210.png)